Over the years, many of our clients have wondered, “Why do I have to be fingerprinted again, aren’t I already on file?”

 Is it safe?

-All fingerprint files are stored on PrintScan’s Amazon Web Services server.
-This highly secure, world class server is stored in an Amazon Data Center which operates with 24/7 surveillance and is staffed with armed security guards who allow access only to authorized personnel.
+We store your fingerprint files on Microsoft Azure's Cloud Storage system.
+These files are encrypted on their servers, and stored within their secure facility.
+These servers is operated with 24/7 surveillance and is staffed with armed security guards.
 The server contains built in firewalls that make our network completely private and accessible only by PrintScan.
 Information sent to the server is protected both by highly secure facilities and infrastructure as well as extensive network and security monitoring systems.
 Access to the server on the PrintScan side is allowed only by individuals who have cleared state and federal background checks to maintain employment.
-In addition to the security of the server, the information being stored is limited to the name, signature, and fingerprints of an individual.
+In addition to the security of the server, the information being stored is limited to the name, signature and fingerprints of an individual.

 Per FBI guidelines, access to the server is also protected via dual authentication.
 With dual authentication, users attempting to access the server are required to enter in their username and password, as well as a secondary 6-digit pin number that can only be accessed via email or text.